Soorarai Pottru

-The film was inspired by events from the life of G. R. Gopinath, founder of Indian low-cost airline Simplifly Deccan, as described in his memoir Simply Fly: A Deccan Odyssey.
-The project was announced in mid-2018 under the working title Suriya 38 and the official title was announced in April 2019.
-Principal photography began the same month and ended that September, and filming took place in Madurai, Chennai, and Chandigarh.
-G. V. Prakash Kumar composed the film's music while Niketh Bommireddy was the cinematographer and Sathish Suriya edited the film.
+The project was announced in mid-2018 under the working title Suriya 38, and the official title was announced in April 2019.
+Principal photography began the same month and ended that September, and filming took place in Madurai, Chennai, and Raigarh.
+G. V. Prakash Kumar composed the film's music, while Niketh Bommireddy was the cinematographer and Sathish Suriya edited the film.